Pre Procedure Directions

 2. If you notice a fever blister, you may get a prescription for Zoverax or use Lysine from the health store.

-3. Use Vaseline 24/7 until all the peeling is gone.
+3. Use Vaseline 24/7 or AD and D ointment we give you constantly to hydrate until all the peeling is gone.
+(5-10 days)

 4. Lips may continue to feel dry for a couple of months.
 Use a good lip balm.

 Any touchup appointments must be made 4 weeks after initial procedure to ensure proper healing and prevent scarring.
-Touchups are $100 if done before 3 months post-procedure.
+Touchups are $100 to $150 if done before 3 months post-procedure.
+Touchups done by a different artist may be subject to an upgraded price increase.

-DO start on the 3rd day (4th day if you are a slow healer) begin to use a thin, rice size layer of the ointment in your packet once or twice a day until scabs are completely gone (average healing time is 7-10 days) as needed if they are dry and or itchy.
+DO start on the 3rd day (4th day if you are a slow healer) begin to use a thin, pea size layer of the ointment in your packet once or twice a day until scabs are completely gone (average healing time is 7-10 days) as needed to keep them slightly moist.
 If the ointment is not enough to eliminate the itching you may take Benadryl, especially at night so you don’t scratch in your sleep.

 DO keep the area clean and free of sweat until healing is complete.
 The salt in your sweat will act as a removal.
 If you find yourself sweating or getting your brow area dirty gently rinse SPLASH RINSE with water then blot dry immediately (this is the only time it is acceptable to get brows wet).
 If necessary, use antibacterial soap and lightly wash with hands, don’t rub or scrub.
 Workouts should be with weights not aerobics.
 Avoid steam rooms.